ChefData/Cloud-Migration-Proposal/Part_1-RFP.md

 Migration Methodology: A "lift and shift" approach for initial application migration mitigates risk and accelerates time-to-value.
 This staged migration strategy minimises operational disruptions and optimises resource allocation.
 It involves moving your application and its data to the cloud with minimal changes, often using the same architecture and code as the original on-premises environments in Poland and Mexico.

-Limitations: It’s essential to carefully evaluate the suitability of the “lift and shift” approach for each application and consider the potential benefits and limitations.
+Limitations: It's essential to carefully evaluate the suitability of the "lift and shift" approach for each application and consider the potential benefits and limitations.
 Lift and shift may not be suitable for all applications.
 Some applications may require significant refactoring to use cloud-native features and services, such as serverless computing or containerisation.
 Additionally, some applications may not be well-suited for the cloud due to security or compliance concerns.

 Refactoring Strategy: Recognising the need to refactor legacy applications for enhanced agility, we propose a phased approach wherein code refactoring is integrated after the initial migration process.
 This minimises operational disruptions and ensures the long-term viability of your applications.